socolachaymo/2048/README.md

 </p>

 ### Play it!
-You can download the game (2048.zip) and run the app.exe file from [Release](https://github.com/socolachaymo/2048/releases)
+You can download the game (2048.zip)from [Release](https://github.com/socolachaymo/2048/releases) and run the app.exe file